jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 > **note**
 >
 > However, this also means that changes in external files, e.g. libraries or outsourced codes, are not automatically detected and need to be compiled manually.
-The latter can achieved by simply messing the path in the include command up, call nmake, correct the wrong path and call nmake again.
-Now this include file is recompiled.
+The latter can be achieved by simply messing up the path in the include command, calling nmake, correcting the wrong path and calling nmake again.
+Now this include file is also recompiled.

-@todo Find a better and automated way to avoid this silly approach.
+**@todo** Find a better and automated way to avoid this silly approach.

 6. After the compilation finished successfully, you should have a file `lsdyna.exe` in your working directory.
 This standalone executable contains LS-Dyna together with your material models.